 Vicente De La Cruz is an Emmy Award-winning journalist with 36 years of experience in the U.S. Hispanic community.
 Currently, and for the past 11 years, he has been News Writer for Univision Chicago.
 He twice served as Editor-in-Chief of La Raza Newspaper in Chicago, one of the most important and influential Hispanic publications in the nation.
 He has won multiple awards given by the National Association of Hispanic Journalists.
 Mr. De La Cruz has been an Evanston resident since 2006.

-Heidi Randhava is the secretary of the RoundTable board .
+Heidi Randhava has been part of the Evanston RoundTable team since 2016, where she covers local news and events as a writer and photographer.
 Some of the threads that weave through Heidi’s personal and professional life include 25 years of communications and marketing experience and a deep commitment to community engagement and service.
-Since 2016 she has been part of the team at the Evanston RoundTable, where she has had the opportunity to sell print and digital advertising and cover local news and events as a writer and photographer.
 After receiving a Bachelor of Science in marketing and advertising from University of Illinois, Urbana-Champaign, she was a technical writer for the Xytel Group.
 She was the Adult Literacy Project Coordinator in the Adult and Continuing Education program housed at Evanston Township High School.
 She also served as Interim Executive Director for Evanston Community Development Corporation to develop and manage programming for the revitalization of Evanston’s Westside.
-Ms. Randhava is a 33-year Evanston resident and parent of two adult children who developed their love of learning and sense of community in Evanston public schools.
+Having resided in Evanston for more than 35 years, Heidi is the parent of two adult children who developed their love of learning and sense of community in Evanston public schools.
 She has served on the boards of a number of nonprofit organizations, including the Justin Wynn Fund and Oliver A. Ruff Educational & Mentoring Scholarship.

 Charles Whitaker is dean and professor at Northwestern University Medill School of Journalism, Media, Integrated Marketing Communications.
 He previously served as the Helen Gurley Brown Professor and associate dean of journalism for the school.